kaiyitan/Chat-Room-App/README.md

 ## A simple App allow user to create a room and chat
 ### Some functionalities
-1. User can chatting in the room
+1. User can chat in the room
 2. User can share their location
 3. Show list of users in the room at the side-bar
-4. Auto sending Welcome message, New User Joining message, and User disconnect message
+4. Auto sending welcome message, new user joining message, and user disconnect message

 ### Basic UI of the app
 <p float="left">